karamme/Parachute/README.md

 ## How to install

-Parachute can be downloaded from [food4rhino](https://www.food4rhino.com/app/parachute).
+Parachute can be installed with Rhino's Package Manager or downloaded from [food4rhino](https://www.food4rhino.com/app/parachute).
 Follow the instruction listed there.
 You could also build Parachute from source with this repo.